kacperlsky/SortingAlgo/README.md

 # SortingAlgo
-This is my implementation of four popular sorting algorithms: Insertion Sort, Merge Sort, Quick Sort, Selection Sort
+This is my implementation of four popular sorting algorithms: Insertion Sort, Merge Sort, Quick Sort, Selection Sort in Python